 What about Bail Bond Discounts and Financing?

 We understand times are tough and everyone wants to save money.
 Absolutely Affordable Bail Bonds offers 30% off* to a defendant who retains and is referred by any practicing private defense attorney.
-We also offer 20% off to qualified individuals who are members of a union, active military members, owners of real property, and individuals who retain private legal counsel.
-We can save you money!
-Call our agents at 805-683-1515 to find out how.
+We will automatically give 20% off to qualified individuals who are members of a union, active military members, owners of real property, and individuals who retain private legal counsel.
+Save money on your bail bond premium!
+Call our agents at to find out how.